Last Updated on June 28, 2022

 Also, set the flow rate at medium and evenly cot the surface.
 After you are done with the 1st coat, take a rest for 15 minutes.
 Then apply the 2nd coat.
 Then, wait for 30 minutes so that the paint dries.
 Finally, use transparent or clear paint to coat the surface.
 It works as waxing to protect the main paint material and gives a shiny look.

 Precautions for Car Painting with Graco Sprayer

 - You should use a facemask to save your mouth and nose from getting soaked with the paint particles.

 - Always apply the sprayer in a well-ventilated space.
 It saves you from suffocation and paints allergy.

 - Use the flash adapter to clean off the sprayer gun and hose immediately after the painting project.
-It enhances the sprayer lifespan.
+It enhances the sprayer’s lifespan.

-- If the nozzle tip gets clogged, instead of wasting time to clean it, simply reverse the top.
+- If the nozzle tip gets clogged, instead of wasting time cleaning it, simply reverse the top.
 It allows painting without wasting time.